 There are discount brokers, many of them online, where you will make every decision and manage your own investments.
 There are a number of online brokers, and some cater to investors with a lot of experience, while others have some educational features and customer support for beginners.

 There are brokerage firms, like Charles Schwab, that offer mutual funds where you can start investing with as little as $100.
 Fidelity Investments has some that require no minimum, though you will probably have to open an account with one of their retail brokerage firms (be sure to read the fine print).
 Ellevest also offers a plan with no minimum, so investors can start investing with just $1.
-Ellevest has agreed to give $50 to readers of The Budget Mom who sign up for the service.
-Find out if you can reach your financial goals with Ellevest here.
+Ellevest has agreed to give $50 to readers of The Budget Mom who sign up for the service using this link.

 Investing Apps to Start Investing Money

 Acorns is a micro-investing app geared toward college-aged investors.
 When you link a credit or debit card to your Acorns account, whenever you make a purchase, the app will round up the balance to the nearest dollar and transfer that money into your investment account.
 If you purchase an iced coffee for $3.25, then Acorns will take 75 cents and invest it for you.